Does Switching to Healthier Foods Seem Like an Impossible Chore? It Doesn’t Have To Be! Change Your Habits Gradually With These 10 Simple Tips.

 - Cut out trans fats.
+Trans fats have disappeared from many foods, but they are still in some of them.
 These fats are the worst for you, because they increase your chances of heart disease by increasing “bad” cholesterol and decreasing “good” cholesterol.
 It’s easy to read food labels and eliminate trans fats from your diet.
 To reduce other unhealthy dietary fats, try to bake, broil, or grill meats more often and avoid frying.
 Also, try using cooking spray (it allows you to use less oil) or olive oil instead of other oils.

 - Cut back on salt.
 That doesn’t just mean keep away from the salt shaker.
 You also have to read food labels because most of our salt comes from foods that the manufacturers have “salted” for us.
 The USDA recommends less than a teaspoon of salt each day!
 A teaspoon of table salt contains 2,300 mg of sodium but 1,500 mg is what is recommended for all children, all African Americans, all people 51 and older, and other adults with certain illnesses.
 Food without salt doesn’t taste boring if you use other seasonings, like garlic, pepper (cayenne or chili pepper if you like things spicy!), curry powder, ginger, lemon juice, or fresh herbs to add flavor.
 Or, you can try using seasoned salt, which has less sodium per teaspoon than pure salt.